Online Flexible Busy Time Scheduling on Heterogeneous Machines: Discussion on Other Algorithms

 \section{Discussion on Other Algorithms}

 We investigated several simpler algorithmic approaches for the general (non-agreeable) model, and observe that many natural algorithms do not obtain constant-factor competitive ratios.
-In this section, we highlight several of these algorithms and give intuition for why they fail.
+In this section, we highlight several of these algorithms and give intuition for why they fail, even just for unit jobs.
 For each of the below examples, we assume that we have machine types $\{0,...,K\}$ with the capacity of each machine type $\ell$ being $10^{\ell}$ and the cost of each machine $\ell$ being $2^{\ell}$.
+We also assume all jobs have unit length.
 Here, $K$ is an even integer that we will make large to obtain large competitive ratios.

-\paragraph{Greedy} Consider Algorithm \ref{algo:greedy}, which schedules all jobs that are currently present at each time step where some job has a deadline.
+\paragraph*{Greedy} Consider Algorithm \ref{algo:greedy}, which schedules all jobs that are currently present at each time step where some job has a deadline.
 We showed in Section \ref{sec: agreeable} that this algorithm works well when the input jobs have agreeable deadlines.
 In the general setting, the main problem with this algorithm is that it might have been better to send the majority of the jobs at or nearer to their deadlines.
 Suppose that at each time slot $10^{K/2}$ jobs arrive, of which one has an immediate deadline (i.e., at the next time slot) and all others have the same late deadline.
 Suppose $10^{K/2}$ sets of these jobs arrive.
 Greedy would send every job at its arrival time, in batches of $10^{K/2}$.
 Meanwhile, \textsf{OPT} could use $10^{K/2}$ batches of type $0$ to send each job with an immediate deadline and one batch of cost $2^K$ to clear all jobs with the late deadline.
 Then our algorithm incurs cost $10^{K/2} \cdot 2^{K/2}$, while \textsf{OPT} incurs cost $10^{K/2} + 2^{K}$.
 The competitive ratio would be $\Omega(2^{K/2})$.

-\paragraph{Most cost-efficient}
+\paragraph*{Most cost-efficient}

 Another algorithm is to use the machine with the best cost-per-job scheduled (after waiting for a deadline and using EDF).
 The same setup used to show that Greedy can perform poorly also suffices to show that this cost-efficient algorithm performs poorly.
 Using the same logic, we find that the cost-efficient algorithm incurs cost $10^{K/2} \cdot 2^{K/2}$, while \textsf{OPT} incurs cost $10^{K/2} + 2^{K}$.
 The competitive ratio would again be $\Omega(2^{K/2})$.